Learning Through the Paradoxes of Learning & Education.

 Further, academics face tensions because of their multiple roles, especially between teaching and research (Bennis & O’Toole, 2005).
 They are constantly challenged by tensions between students as customers (that must be supported, entertained, appeased), students as learners (who must be engaged, inspired, formed), and students as aspirant managers (that need to be assessed/selected/controlled).
 For example, Jones (2022) documents the paradoxes faced by a department head between efficiency (“putting more bums on seats”) and effectiveness (customized experiences; need to support researchers and avoid teachers’ burnout), indicating the many paradoxes each of us experience in the context of pedagogy and other responsibilities.

+As in all paradoxes, managerial education paradoxes are embedded within organizational systems and structures that are, themselves, paradoxical (Jarzabkowski et al., 2013).
+Specifically, managerial education has long faced institutional pressures to simultaneously address tensions between academic and commercial pursuits, and this permeates the managerial education experience.
+Embedded within these organizational tensions are other tensions that influence the day-to-day experiences of management educators.
 All in all, this special issue will advance the previous research on paradoxical tensions recently published in Academy of Management Learning & Education.
 For example, forthcoming publications note the paradoxes embedded with business schools (Mason, Beech, Mackintosh & Bartunek, 2022; King, Griffin, & Bell, 2021; Rintamaki & Alvesson, 2022), in specific roles such as department heads (Jones, 2022).
 Other articles point to the paradoxes at the heart of working with managers toward solving wicked problems (Sharma, Greco, Grewatsch & Bansal, 2022).

 Management education has a fundamental role to play in processes of learning how to navigate and manage paradox (Gaim et al., 2022), since the capacity to embrace, accept, and feel energized by tensions is essential for effectively coping with complexity (Miron-Spektor et al., 2018).
 At the same time educators find themselves at the crossroads of many paradoxes that they must navigate to foster learning (Alajoutsijärvi, Juusola & Siltaoja, 2015; Clegg et al., 2022).
 In this special issue, we invite scholars to reflect both on how we can foster individual and organizational learning to navigate paradoxes, and how we can manage paradoxes of management education.